Systemcluster/wrappe/README.md

 It defaults to `title`.
 Error information is always shown when applicable.
 Windows runners using the GUI subsystem will only show information output when launched from a console and this option is set to `verbose`, or a console is attached or opened through the [`console`](#console) option.

-#### nocleanup
+#### cleanup
-This option allows you not to delete the unpacking directory after closing the executable file.
-You can also set the environment variable `WRAPPE_NO_CLEANUP=1`
+This option allows you to delete the unpacking directory after closing the executable file.
+You can also set the environment variable `WRAPPE_CLEANUP=1`

 #### console